movinalot/azure-terraform/user_environment_setup/README.md

 ## Overview

-Requirement: Create many users and assign them to a new group.
-The group should have associated Azure AD and Subscription Roles.
-Each user needs a Resource Group and a Storage Account with a File Share.
+Requirement: Create many users and assign them to a new security group.
+The security group can have associated Azure AD roles.
+Each user is provisioned a Resource Group with associated Subscription roles and a Storage Account with a File Share.

 ## Cloning and Pulling Requirement